Elao/form.js/doc/choice.md

 ### Filter

-You can easily filter the options available in the choice via the `filter(filter)` method.
+You can easily filter the available options via the `filter(filter)` method.

 Just pass the values that should be available in the choice:
 ```javascript